lysenkopavlo/goperson/README.md

 install Soda:

 ```
-go install github.com/gobuffalo/pop/...
+go install -tags sqlite github.com/gobuffalo/pop/v6/soda@latest
 ```

+Create a postgres database.
-create a postgres database and fill in the correct values in .env, and then run <soda migrate>.
+Fill in the correct values in .env, and database.yml.
+Only then run <soda migrate>.

 To make a binary file: